Kinar-Usha/OSdev/README.md

 Remove the build-evironment image:
  - `docker rmi myos-buildenv -f`

 Mistakes I made
- -I am using a Windows 10 Home so Docker for desktop(hyper-v) doesnt work so use the docker for desktop with instegrated with wsl
+ - I am using a Windows 10 Home so Docker for desktop(hyper-v) doesnt work so use the docker for desktop with instegrated with wsl
  VS code has a remote -wsl feature.

  - While in the build env, if ran `make build-x86_64`, `No rule to make target 'build-x86_64`, my wsl wouldnt recognise the files in the directory (if you `ls` no files would be shown). solution- export pwd=/path/of/repo/root sudo docker run --rm -it -v "$(pwd)":/root/env myos-buildenv then agian run your docker image